Offences against people in care

 The legal rights of disabled people to live free from physical force, intimidation, coercion and imprisonment are the same as for all other citizens.
 An assault does not necessarily require physical contact.
 It may be committed by intending to arouse fear of immediate physical contact in another person.
 For example, a care giver pointing a knife at a person with a disability with the intention of arousing fear that the knife will be used, commits an assault.

 Wrongful imprisonment is a civil action that protects a person’s freedom from physical restraint.
 A person may be wrongfully imprisoned if they submit to imprisonment because of the threat of force.
-A care giver who locks a person with a disability in a room, commits wrongful imprisonment.
-The person with a disability need not even know that they had been locked in for the wrong to be committed.
-Accordingly, a care giver who locks the bedroom door of a sleeping person with a disability commits a wrongful imprisonment.
+A care giver who locks a person with a disability in a room commits wrongful imprisonment.
+The person with a disability need not even know that they had been locked in for the offence to be committed.

 This area of the law raises the question of the sometimes used practice of placing a person with a disability in a locked room to ‘cool down’ or as a form of behaviour management.
 This practice is a type of ‘time out’.
 Under the current law, the locked room practice undoubtedly exposes the care giver to civil liability.
 However, if the locked room is used in a carefully considered and supervised way, the likelihood of anyone being sued would be very slight.